aragon/governance/AGP-5_Migration_from_Slack/Riot.md

 - Notifications: Work on web, desktop and mobile, includes notifications inbox
 - A huge range of clients that support the Matrix standard, Riot is just one of them
 - Bridges: Allows you to mirror the messages from Slack, Gitter, IRC, Twitter, Telegram, SMS and more
-- Native mobile clients for Android and iOS, and Desktop too
+- Native mobile clients for Android and iOS, and [desktop too](https://github.com/mujx/nheko)
-- Not limited to the official Riot app, open protocol allows for custom clients like [nheko](https://github.com/mujx/nheko)
 - Mobile clients are superior to Rocket.Chat's, work well
 - Has arbitrarily finely grained ACLs (based on a 'power level' system where users get a numeric power level from 0 to 100)